hoodiehq/hood.ie/_posts/2015-12-01-conferences.md

 This is Part 3 of our [little series about what has happened in Hoodie-land](http://hood.ie/blog/we-have-been-busy.html "We.
 Have.
 Been.
 Busy!") in the past <strike>three</strike>five months.

-During summer, the Hoodie community was deeply involved with at total of FOUR conferences.
+During summer, the Hoodie community was deeply involved with a total of FOUR conferences.
 And that’s on the organising side, not just participation.
 So yeah, we were really really busy :)

 In order, we worked on OTSConf, Reject.js, CSSconf EU and JSConf EU and we got to meet **a lot** of great people!
 Here are just a few: